 The Tax Cuts and Jobs Act signed by Donald Trump in December of 2017 has created one of the largest increases we have seen to the standard deduction.
-In total the standard deduction amount is going to be raised to $12,000 for an individual filer, up from $6,500!
-This is an 84.62% increase that Americans will see next year when the changes are put into effect.
+In total, the standard deduction amount will be raised to $12,000 for an individual filer, up from $6,500!
+This is an 84.62% increase that Americans will see when the changes are put into effect.

-More specifically, beyond the $12,000 increase for individual filers, once the new law is in place filers can deduct $18,000 as the head of household, and married filers have double the single amount totaling $24,000.
-These raised amounts are significant, and many tax professionals have a keen eye on the overall impact the raising of the standard deduction and how much impact it will have on the overall economy and well being of the country.
+More specifically, beyond the $12,000 increase for individual filers, once the new law is in place, filers can deduct $18,000 as the head of household, and married filers have double the single amount totaling $24,000.
+These raised amounts are significant, and many tax professionals have a keen eye on the overall impact of raising the standard deduction and how much impact it will have on the overall economy and well-being of the country.

 Comparing Recent Changes to the Standard Deduction

-Historically this is one of the largest changes to the standard deduction, with the other notable large increase happening under Ronald Reagan in the 1980’s for his Tax Reform Act.
-Another interesting tidbit from history is that prior to World War 2, many Americans didn’t even pay Federal Tax.
-Following the war, lawmakers wanted to find a way to reduce the tax burden for low income Americans, and the Standard Deduction was passed as a way to unilaterally reduce the total number of people filing.
+Historically this is one of the largest changes to the standard deduction, with the other notable large increase happening under Ronald Reagan in the 1980s for his Tax Reform Act.
+Another interesting tidbit from history is that prior to World War 2, many Americans didn’t even pay Federal taxes.
+Following the war, lawmakers wanted to find a way to reduce the tax burden for low-income Americans.
+The Standard Deduction was passed to reduce the total number of people filing unilaterally.

 How the Standard Deduction Works

-If you are 65 or older you can increase your standard deduction by $1,600.
-If you file jointly on your marriage this amount will be $1,300 if one person is over 65, and $2,600 if both are over the age threshold.
+If you are 65 or older, you can increase your standard deduction by $1,600.
+If you file jointly married, this amount will be $1,300 if one person is over 65 and $2,600 if both are over the age threshold.

-For individuals that are legally blind that standard deduction may be increased by $1,600, and similar to the age expansion if you are filing married that amount will be $1,300 for one individual whom is blind, and $2,600 if both filers are blind.
+For individuals that are legally blind, the standard deduction may be increased by $1,600, and similar to the age expansion, if you are filing married, that amount will be $1,300 for one individual who is blind and $2,600 if both filers are blind.

 What Can Affect the Standard Deduction?

 There are several situations that will affect your ability to use the standard deduction.
-This would include for example – If you are claimed as a dependent by another tax filer, this limits the amount you can claim on the standard deduction significantly.
-For married filers, if one spouse is using itemized deductions than the other cannot use the standard deduction.
+For example, this would include that if you are claimed as a dependent by another tax filer, this limits the amount you can claim on the standard deduction significantly.
+In addition, for married filers, if one spouse is using itemized deductions, then the other cannot use the standard deduction.

 How to Claim the Standard Deduction

-They ask you simple questions and based on your answers they help you select which version of TurboTax would be the most beneficial for you to use and guide you to filling out the correct tax forms, so you get the right standard deduction amount.
+They ask you simple questions, and based on your answers, they guide you and fill out the correct tax forms so you get the right standard deduction amount.